Select Loan Type

 Step 1: Enter Your Loan Amount

 Type the amount you wish to borrow or use the slider to adjust.
 For home mortgages, this is typically the home price minus your down payment.
-For auto loans, it's the vehicle price minus any trade-in value or down payment.
+For car loans, it's the vehicle price minus any trade-in value or down payment.

 Step 2: Set the Interest Rate

 Enter your annual interest rate (APR).
 This is provided by your lender and varies based on your credit score, loan type, and market conditions.
-As of 2024, average mortgage rates are around 6–7%, while personal loan rates typically range from 8–25%.

 Step 3: Choose the Loan Term